 The board of directors supports the Norwegian Code of Practice for Corporate Governance.
-The principles of corporate governance are described later in the annual report.
-Norwegian Finans Holding ASA's shares are listed on the Oslo Stock Exchange with the ticker code NOFI and are freely negotiable.
-There are no statutory restrictions on ownership, trade or voting for shares in the company.
+The principles of corporate governance are described in the annual report of Norwegian Finans Holding ASA.

 EVENTS AFTER THE DATE OF THE BALANCE SHEET

 The board of directors is not aware of events after the date of the balance sheet that may be of material significance to the annual accounts.